-When someone goes to view your story, they’ll see them run in order.
-It won’t be perfectly seamless, but it’ll be close.
-You can also rearrange the order of the clips if you want to engage in a little ham-handed video editing.
+When someone goes to view your Story, they’ll see them run in the order that you posted them.
+It won’t be perfectly seamless, but it’ll be close to the narrative that you wanted.
+You can also rearrange the order of the clips if you want to engage in some impromptu Instagram video editing.

 Method Two: Use an App

-Does the above method sound a little daunting?
-There are several apps on the market that will effectively do the same thing, only they make it a lot easier on you.
+Does the above method sound a little daunting and cumbersome?
+If so, there are several apps on the market that will effectively do the same thing, only they make it a lot easier on you.

 Finally, there’s CutStory for iOS.
 This is very similar to Story Splitter, only it isn’t reserved just for Instagram.
 CutStory allows you to prep and post videos to Facebook and WhatsApp.
 With CutStory, you can automatically trim your video to the correct size clips for your chosen app or cut it to any length you want.